rspamd/rspamd/doc/markdown/tutorials/writing_rules.md

 }
 ~~~

-You can also access HTTP headers, urls and other useful properties of rspamd tasks.
-Moreover, you can use global convenience modules exported by rspamd, such as [rspamd_util](../lua/util.md) or [rspamd_logger](../lua/logger.md) by requiring them in your rules:
+You can also access HTTP headers, urls and other useful properties of Rspamd tasks.
+Moreover, you can use global convenience modules exported by Rspamd, such as [rspamd_util](../lua/util.md) or [rspamd_logger](../lua/logger.md) by requiring them in your rules:

 ~~~lua
 rspamd_config.SUBJ_ALL_CAPS = {